 - 1 occupancy by December 31, 2026.
 The legislature was the first - 2 public body to proactively set production goals for more - 3 affordable rental housing units on state owned lands.
-These - 4 units would primarily serve families with income at or below one - 5 hundred forty per cent of area median income. - 6 However, the legislature notes that there is little - 7 likelihood that a sufficient number of units will be built to - 8 overcome housing shortages if the current land use entitlement - 9 process, including imposition of exactions during zoning and - 10 permitting, remains the same. - 11 The purpose of this Act is to allow the private sector to - 12 increase the supply of "workforce housing", units priced for the - 13 average working family in Hawaii, by reducing impediments for - 14 housing development projects.
+These - 4 units would primarily serve families with income at or below one - 5 hundred forty per cent of area median income. - 6 However, the legislature notes that there is little - 7 likelihood that a sufficient number of units will be built to - 8 overcome housing shortages if the current land use entitlement - 9 process, including imposition of exactions during zoning and - 10 permitting, remains the same. - 11 The purpose of this Act is to allow the private sector to - 12 increase the supply of workforce housing, units priced for the - 13 average working family in Hawaii, by reducing impediments for - 14 housing development projects.
 This Act focuses on housing for - 15 households with income at or below one hundred forty per cent of - 16 area median income.
 The goal is to provide ten per cent of the - 17 forecast demand annually in each county: 2,585 new housing - 18 starts for the city and county of Honolulu; 1,961 new housing - 19 starts for the county of Hawaii; 1,395 new housing starts for - 20 the county of Maui; and 529 new housing starts for the county of - 21 Kauai, over the next ten-year period.

-1 SECT ION 2.
-Chapter 46, Hawaii Revised Statutes, is amended 2 by adding a new section to be appropriately designated and to 3 read as follows: 4 " §46 - Exaction and zoning exemptions. (a) 5 Notwithsta anding any law to the contrary, any residential housing 6 project wh nere one hundred per cent of the units are affordable 7 to househo olds with income at or below one hundred forty per cent 8 of the med dian family income shall be: 9 (1) Exempt from any exactions or inclusionary zoning 10 requirements imposed by an agency of the State or 11 county; provided that the project is in full 12 compliance with all applicable public health and 13 safety building codes and ordinances; and 14 (2) Eligible to develop, with the Hawaii housing finance 15 and development corporation, housing projects that 16 shall be exempt from any statutes, ordinances, charter 17 provisions, and rules of any government agency 18 relating to planning, zoning, construction standards 19 for subdivisions, development and improvement of land, 20 and the construction of dwelling units thereon, 21 pursuant to section 201H-38.
+1 SECTION 2.
+Chapter 46, Hawaii Revised Statutes, is amended 2 by adding a new section to be appropriately designated and to 3 read as follows: 4 "§46- Exaction and zoning exemptions. (a) 5 Notwithstanding any law to the contrary, any residential housing 6 project where one hundred per cent of the units are affordable 7 to households with income at or below eighty per cent of the 8 median family income shall be: 9 (1) Exempt from any exactions or inclusionary zoning 10 requirements imposed by an agency of the State or 11 county; provided that the project is in full 12 compliance with all applicable public health and 13 safety building codes and ordinances; and 14 (2) Eligible to be developed with the Hawaii housing 15 finance and development corporation and exempt from 16 any statutes, ordinances, charter provisions, and 17 rules of any government agency relating to planning, 18 zoning, construction standards for subdivisions, 19 development and improvement of land, and the 20 construction of dwelling units thereon, pursuant to 21 section 201H-38.

-1 (b) As used in this section, "affordable" means having 2 gross housing costs, including utilities, that are no more than 3 thirty per cent of the occupant's income."
-4 SECTION 3.
-New statutory material is underscored.
-5 SECTION 4.
-This Act shall take effect on July 1, 2018.
-6 INTRODUCED BY: Will Type Joh Man
+- 1 (b) As used in this section, "affordable" means having - 2 gross housing costs, including utilities, that are no more than - 3 thirty per cent of the occupant's income." - 4 SECTION 3.
+New statutory material is underscored. - 5 SECTION 4.
+This Act shall take effect on July 1, 2050.